NamelessProj/CiteMeMaybe/README.md

 The `BOT_TOKEN` will be used to connect the bot to your server.

 The `GUILD_ID` will be used to get the server where the bot is connected and to get the channel where the citations are.

-The `CHANNEL_ID` will be used to gather the citations from the channel and save them in the database.

 The `MONGO_URI` will be used to connect to your mongoDB database.